adarshsreedhar96/15745-TeamProject/README.md

 # 15745 Team Project
 ### Inserting Caches using Compiler Passes to Optimize RPCs between Microservices
 This repository includes a compiler-based cache optimization pass to replace RPC calls in a Microservice Architecture.
-Inserting Caches using Compiler Passes to Optimize RPCs between Microservices
+Inserting Caches using Compiler Passes to Optimize RPCs between Microservices.

+We have included three types of Caching Logic present, and either of them can be used by Soot to insert the Cache for the RPC calls, Least Recently Used, Least Frequently Used and Expiry-based Eviction Logic.
+Source is available in /test folder.
+Currently, their sizes are fixed at 100, change this as required.
+If a new cache/eviction policy is to be added, please add them in the /test folder.

 # Instructions to Install Soot